Why Girls Code the World?

 Mina Shokoufandeh is one of the founders of Girls Code the World, and is currently an undergraduate student in the School of Arts and Sciences at Tufts University.

-Students from Pennridge School District can now sign up for our Girls Code the World Programming starting on June 28, 2021.
-This program will run everyday until July 2, 2021 from 9:00 AM – 3:00 PM.
-The program will be held in-person via Zoom and will be recorded every week.
+Students can now sign up for our Girls Code the World Programming starting on August 16, 2021.
+This program will run everyday until August 20, 2021 from 11:00 AM – 5:00 PM.
+The program will be held in-person at the Community Center at Hanusey Park.

 Brian Helmuth is the Director of the Lawrence Community Center in Mercer County, New Jersey.
 He oversaw the partnership between HomeFront Inc. and Girls Code the World in August 2020.